adam-p/yesterday-i-learned/git.md

 git rebase -i (parent)
 ```

+### What do I do after my changes are approved?

+There's a "submit patch n" button under your changeset that means "merge".

 Besides risking accidentally being depdendent on other branches, your old parent will be updated to the new one.

 ## Usage